macoj/CBSA-RUCA-Lookup/README.md

 ## Structure

 The index.html and functions.js are deployed externally, not to Heroku.
 We query the Heroku server via AJAXin functions.js.

+## Use

+You can access the tool at johnloeber.com/geolookup.